wandri/chat-spring-kafka-angular-react-vue/READ_ME.md

 2. Install the dependencies : `npm install -g @angular/cli`
 3. Install the module of the project in the front folder: `npm i`
 4. Run the application in localhost:4200 in the front folder : `ng serve -o`

+## What can be better :

+- The api is not completely independant.
+It will be better if we don't use `User` and `Message` from the domain.
+We need to create new classes for the API and map `Domain` and `User` to them.
+- Listen all the message every time is fast with few messages.
+But quickly, it's interesting to load all previous messages and then listen only new messages.